How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 2. Remote Online Notarization (RON): Jurisdictions permitting RON must meet specific legal requirements for digital signatures and video conferencing to be valid.

-3. Fraud Prevention: Absence of the seller without proper legal provisions increases the risk of fraudulent transactions, affecting the legitimacy of the notarization.
+3. Fraud Prevention: The seller’s absence without proper legal provisions increases the risk of fraudulent transactions and affects the legitimacy of the notarization.

 Steps to Notarize a Title Without the Seller